German language: German-language media worldwide

-Standard High German
+Standard German

-The basis of Standard High German developed with the Luther Bible and the chancery language spoken by the Saxon court.
-However, there are places where the traditional regional dialects have been replaced by new vernaculars based on Standard High German; that is the case in large stretches of Northern Germany but also in major cities in other parts of the country.
-It is important to note, however, that the colloquial Standard High German differs from the formal written language, especially in grammar and syntax, in which it has been influenced by dialectal speech.
+The basis of Standard German developed with the Luther Bible and the chancery language spoken by the Saxon court, part of the regional High German group.
+However, there are places where the traditional regional dialects have been replaced by new vernaculars based on Standard German; that is the case in large stretches of Northern Germany but also in major cities in other parts of the country.
+It is important to note, however, that the colloquial Standard German differs from the formal written language, especially in grammar and syntax, in which it has been influenced by dialectal speech.

-Standard High German differs regionally among German-speaking countries in vocabulary and some instances of pronunciation and even grammar and orthography.
+Standard German differs regionally among German-speaking countries in vocabulary and some instances of pronunciation and even grammar and orthography.
 This variation must not be confused with the variation of local dialects.
-Even though the regional varieties of Standard High German are only somewhat influenced by the local dialects, they are very distinct.
-Standard High German is thus considered a pluricentric language.
+Even though the national varieties of Standard German are only somewhat influenced by the local dialects, they are very distinct.
+German is thus considered a pluricentric language, with currently three national standard varieties of German: German Standard German, Austrian Standard German and Swiss Standard German.
+In comparison to other European languages (e.g., Portuguese, English), the multi-standard character of German is still not widely acknowledged.
+However, 90% of Austrian secondary school teachers of German consider German as having "more than one" standard variety.
+In this context, some scholars speak of a One Standard German Axiom that has been maintained as a core assumption of German dialectology.

-In most regions, the speakers use a continuum from more dialectal varieties to more standard varieties depending on the circumstances.
+In most regions, the speakers use a continuum, e.g., "Umgangssprache" (colloquial standards) from more dialectal varieties to more standard varieties depending on the circumstances.

 Varieties

-In German linguistics, German dialects are distinguished from varieties of Standard High German.
+In German linguistics, German dialects are distinguished from varieties of Standard German.

-The varieties of Standard High German refer to the different local varieties of the pluricentric Standard High German.
-They differ only slightly in lexicon and phonology.
+The varieties of Standard German refer to the different local varieties of the pluricentric German.
+They differ mainly in lexicon and phonology, but also smaller grammatical differences.
 In certain regions, they have replaced the traditional German dialects, especially in Northern Germany.